Sam-Andrews/child-diet-inequality/README.md

 ## Overview
 This project uses NHANES data to explore dietary consumption in early and middle childhood (aged 12 and under).

-It has a number of key features, including:
+Its features include:
 * Creation of two derived variable sets: _"index scores"_ and _"unhealthy consumption signifiers"_ for fruit, vegetable and sugar.
 * A static data visualisation for each variable set.
 * A `shiny` app, allowing users to filter data, identifying vulnerable groups.

-For a detailed overview of the pipeline's scripts and customisation options, see `code/README_code.md`.
+For an overview of the pipeline's scripts and customisation options, see `code/README_code.md`.

 ## Getting started
-**Prerequisites:**

 If using Windows, please ensure you have [WSL 2 enabled](https://learn.microsoft.com/en-us/windows/wsl/install).